 The use of streets for anything other than driving is illustrated by this story from Chemainus where a strata property is seeking to prohibit street use by anyone other than drivers.

 This raises the second issue and that is we tend to drive as individuals, often giving little thought to sharing with anyone else.
 Here I mean sharing in a broad sense, rather than just making room for another driver.
-Traveling at an appropriate speed, making room for cyclists and pedestrians, parking in an appropriate spot and many other actions that demonstrate something other than "Me First!"
+Travelling at an appropriate speed, making room for cyclists and pedestrians, parking in an appropriate spot and many other actions that demonstrate something other than "Me First!"

 Since the police are only part of the solution, what are the alternatives?
 Enforcement is only one tool among many and police operate as a service, where municipal traffic staff often do not.
 I was surprised to find out that the last staff member I contacted told me that city policy allowed him up to one year to respond to a request.